samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 Note: Setup takes up to 1-2 hours to complete.
 Ensure IAM role/token do not time out during the changes.
 If timed out,please re-run the script.

+Outputs will provide the details of URLs that are needed to access the core services including Amazon Managed Grafana.

 # Setup Application

 To deploy sample app, refer to prod-public-apps.yaml to deploy applications.
 Ensure the destination is mapped to the correct target cluster (dev-cluster or prod-cluster).

 Ensure the target cluster is mapped to the local management cluster and only the target cluster (Dev or Prod) is updated on the actual applications that will have the running applications.
+Example refer to to argo-examples folders to deploy applications or app-of-apps from public repo or integrated Gitea.

 # Terraform Destroy